Janonard/advanced-tessellated-machine/share/doc/atm/md/Assembler.md

 The paths are relative to the including file, therefore when you `#include <routines/foo.atma>` in file `/home/bar/test.atma`, the assembler will look for `/home/bar/routines/foo.atma` and will cry if it does not find it.
+Also, when you try to include a file to an executable twice, nothing will happen.
+The assembler will simply ignore it.
+Therefore, you can create a file with a subroutine that includes everything it needs.
+If a needed file isn't included, it will be, and if it is, every symbol will refer to the first inclusion.